2or5/Speech-to-text/README.md

 ## Setup
 To run this project, install it locally :
-* Clone backend repository.
+* Clone this repository.
-* Clone and run frontend repository (https://github.com/2or5/speech-to-text-client).
+* Clone and run speech-to-text-client repository (https://github.com/2or5/speech-to-text-client).
-* Add Environment variables <your path to json key>
+* Add Environment variables {your path to json key}